elmar-peise/python-lsf/README.md

 Requirements
 ------------
-* bjobs and bhosts available from the command line
+* bjobs, bhosts, and bsub available from the command line
 * python version 2.7.x